penrose/penrose/tutorial/tutorial-p2.md

 Therefore we call the corresponding `ensure` functions on the `.icon` fields (that we used to define the shape of objects in tutorial part 1) of two arbitray sets that have the relationship of `IsSubset`.

+Now our selector is not just `forall Set A` since we only want to appy these styling rules to the sets that have the relationship `isSubset`, therefore we need to condition on the arbitrary sets we are looping through in the program with the keyword `where HasRelationshipR(A, B)` where the `HasRelationshipR` is `IsSubset` for this particular case.

 `.sty`
 ```
 forall Set A; Set B